Human coronaviruses are quite common, usually similar to the common cold, and can spread easily between people.

 - wash your hands or use 70% alcohol hand sanitizer frequently.

-- Avoid close contact with people outside your designated social circle;
+- Avoid close contact with people outside your household

 - Avoid bringing children together in groups (includes hanging out with friends, playdates, childcare in groups);

-- Avoid in-person gatherings with friends/family outside your designated social circle.
+- Avoid in-person gatherings with friends/family outside your designated household.
 This also means gathering in people’s homes;

 - Arrange with employers to work from home when possible.
 Every workplace is different.
 Get in touch with your employer if you have questions about work arrangements;